DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 The most common `DIAGNOSTICS` error output will be that the tracer is unable to send traces to the Datadog Agent.

-In this case, please confirm you have followed
+In this case, please confirm your tracer has been set up correctly to receive traces for [ECS][2], [Kubernetes][3], [Docker][4] or [any other option][5].

 ### Double check your configuration settings

 If your logs only contain `CONFIGURATION` lines, please confirm that the settings output by the tracer match your expected settings from your deployment and configuration of the Datadog Tracer.
-Additionally, if you are not seeing specific traces in Datadog, please review the [Compatibility Requirements][2] section of the documentation to confirm these integrations are supported.
+Additionally, if you are not seeing specific traces in Datadog, please review the [Compatibility Requirements][6] section of the documentation to confirm these integrations are supported.
 If there is an integration you are using that is not supported, or if everything looks fine, proceed to step 4 and open a support ticket.

 #### Open a Support ticket